EmeraldVoid/Pokemon-Re-Battle-2/README.md

   * Experience a mix of single and double battles as you progress.
 Occasionally, you may encounter mini-bosses or, if luck is on your side, even Legendary Pokémon.

+* **Pokémon Mart System**
+  - Purchase a variety of Pokémon directly from in-game shops.

 [Back to Top](#contents)